svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 * fixpoints
   * Inductive methods for proving properties of programs
   * proving properties of programs by structural induction
+  * Computation-oriented reductions of predicate to propositional logic
 * programming with proofs
   * programming with proofs
   * Taking proof-based verified computation a few steps closer to practicality